 Create copies of mutable objects before calling a function if changes are not wanted to mutable arguments.

-Uses types.MappingProxy or collections.ChainMap to provide read-only views of mappings without the cost of making a copy.
+Use types.MappingProxy or collections.ChainMap to provide read-only views of mappings without the cost of making a copy.

-Be aware that for immutable arguments, local copies are created when assignment occurs within the function while for mutable arguments, assignments operate directly on the original argument.
+Consider that local copies are created for immutable arguments when assignment occurs within the function; whereas for mutable arguments, assignments operate directly on the original argument.

 Be careful when passing mutable arguments into a function since the assignment sequence (order) within the function may produce unexpected results.